Multi4More Designing Multispecies Swards for Agronomic, Livestock and Environmental Performance

 Seeking Answers on the Effectiveness of Multispecies Mixtures

-Multi4More addresses two pivotal questions related to plant diversity and fertiliser’s impact on multispecies mixtures, investigating the best plant combinations and nitrogen fertiliser application rates for optimal yields and quality in forage and livestock production.
+Multi4More addresses two pivotal questions related to plant diversity and fertiliser’s impact on multispecies mixtures: what are the best plant combinations of plant species? and what are sufficient nitrogen fertiliser application rates for optimal yields and quality in forage and livestock production?
 The project aims to optimise the use of multispecies mixtures through the synthesis of current knowledge.

 Multi-site Experiment

-Multi4More optimizes multispecies mixtures for forage production, nitrogen replacement, soil health and more through a multi-site experiment.
+Multi4More optimizes multispecies mixtures for forage production, nitrogen replacement, and more through a common experiment across three Irish sites (Teagasc, UCD, AFBI).

 Ovine Grazing Experiment